bentole/expand-collapse-save-fix/README.md

 __Sample__

 I've just tested the implementation on my project and so far it seems to be working well.
-MY implementation looks like this in all simplicity.
-There are most certainly more efficient ways to do this
+MY implementation looks like this

 ```
 var cy = cytoscape({